'Revenge porn' in Serbia: Crime without penalty – DW – 11/03/2024

 New discourse about sexuality needed

-Pavlovic is calling for a change in the passive — at times even accepting — attitude towards revenge porn and cyberbullying in Serbia.
+Pavlovic called for a change in the passive — at times even accepting — attitude towards revenge porn and cyberbullying in Serbia.

-She is convinced that Serbia needs state measures such as a ban on revenge porn that is actually enforced: "It is senseless to have a law that is not applied," she says, adding that it is appalling that women who report revenge porn meet with ridicule, insults and disbelief.
+She's convinced that Serbia needs state measures such as a ban on revenge porn that is actually enforced.
+"It is senseless to have a law that is not applied," she said, adding that it's appalling that women who report revenge porn are met with ridicule, insults and disbelief.

-"Serbian society needs a change in the discourse about sexuality and terms such as consent, desire, gender roles and other stereotypes," says Pavlovic.
+"Serbian society needs a change in the discourse about sexuality and terms such as consent, desire, gender roles and other stereotypes," she said.

-She goes on to say that these subjects must be addressed within the education system in a contemporary, age-appropriate manner.
-"I think that's the only thing that can lead to a new generation that is more aware of women and respects them more, she concludes"
+Pavlovic added that these subjects must be addressed within the education system in a contemporary, age-appropriate manner.
+"That's the only thing that can lead to a new generation that is more aware of women and respects them more," she said.

 This article was originally written in Serbian.